-A CEO fraud email will usually urgently request the employee to pay a supplier’s “invoice” using new account details.
+Most often, a CEO fraud email will urgently request the employee to pay a supplier’s “invoice” using new account details.
 Cybercriminals use sophisticated techniques and meticulous research to make the attack as persuasive as possible.

 Why do cybercriminals impersonate CEOs and other high-level executives?
 Two reasons:

 - Power: CEOs have the authority to instruct staff to make payments.

 - Status: Employees tend to do what CEOs ask.
 No one wants to upset the boss.